 therapeutics almost in real time — to identify what therapy the patient may or may not be likely to respond to and therefore, have real potential to change cancer care.

 The Center for Patient Derived Models (CPDM) facilitates model availability and quality for Dana-Farber investigators and the wider cancer community.

-To request services, view a list of services, or generate a quote, email Kin-Hoe Chow, PhD, at email@example.com or call him at 617-632-3641.
+To request services, view a list of services, or generate a quote, contact us at email@example.com or 617-632-3641.

 Find us on:LinkedInTwitter